zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-properties.markdown

 runs sequentially.
 To run sequentially, the tests must be configured with proper teardowns.

+### test.poshi.script.validation

+Sets a boolean to determine if additional Poshi Script validation will be run.

 ### test.poshi.warnings.file.name

 Sets the path to a file that contains valid Poshi warnings.
 This is used